austinvernsonger/Robert-Morris-University---Project-Management/chapter-2.md

 Chapter 2
 =========

-This chapter discusses the initiating phase of the project life cycle.
-Based upon this chapter, students will become familiar with:
+This chapter discusses the initiating phase of the project life cycle:

 -   How projects are identified and selected